untoldwind/kotlin/kotlin-native/NEW_MM.md

 To temporarily support code for both new and legacy MM, ignore deprecation warnings by:
 * either annotating usages of deprecated API with `@OptIn(FreezingIsDeprecated::class)`,
+* or applying `languageSettings.optIn("kotlin.native.FreezingIsDeprecated")` to all kotlin source sets in gradle,
 * or passing compiler flag `-opt-in=kotlin.native.FreezingIsDeprecated`.

+See [Opt-in requirements](https://kotlinlang.org/docs/opt-in-requirements.html) for more details.

 ## Performance issues